 The Test that never was.
 England's tour of West Indies lurched towards cancellation after the Guyanese government revoked Robin Jackman's visa on the grounds that he had played and coached in South Africa.
 Jackman was deported, the England team followed, and the second Test, in Georgetown, was called off.
 Jackman made his debut in the next Test, in Bridgetown.

 Kapil Dev's right-hand man is born.
-Left-arm swing bowler Karsan Ghavri spent much of his career getting the shine off the ball for the spinners, but he was a skilled performer and would be fighting along with Javagal Srinath for the new ball with Kapil in an all-time Indian XI.
+Left-arm swing bowler Karsan Ghavri spent much of his career getting the shine off the ball for the spinners, but he was a skilled performer.
 His strike rate was a very acceptable 64 balls per wicket, but none of his four five-fors came in victory.

 The end of the road for Victor Trumper, who finished his luminous Test career today when he was out, caught by Frank Woolley off Sydney Barnes for 50 in Sydney.
 The match was also the last of Clem Hill's career: between them, the two great Australians made almost 7000 Test runs.